lsst-sqre/ltd-keeper/README.rst

 ****

-Copyright 2016 AURA/LSST, MIT License.
+Copyright 2016 AURA/LSST.

-Parts of this codebase are based on `miguelgrinberg/oreilly-flask-apis-video <https://github.com/miguelgrinberg/oreilly-flask-apis-video>`_;
-Copyright 2014 Miguel Grinberg, MIT License.
+MIT license.
+See the LICENSE file.
+See also licenses/ for licenses of third-party code.

 .. _SQR-006: http://sqr-006.lsst.io